taneemishere/AI-Chatbot/README.md

 features.
 It can be used to solve a large variety of text classification problems such as language detection, topic classification etc. It is commented out, but definitely the Naive Bayes can also be used.

+## Fine-tuning
+Still trying to figure out the bugs to fix in this.